Emurgo/yoroi/README.md

 # Yoroi - Lightweight Cardano Wallet

 [Yoroi](https://github.com/Emurgo/yoroi) is a simple, fast, and secure wallet for Cardano (ADA), developed by Emurgo.
-It is designed to be a lightweight wallet that can be installed as a mobile app, making it easy to manage your ADA on the go.
+It is designed to be a lightweight wallet that can be installed as a mobile app, making it easy to manage your ADA on the go, please check our [wiki](https://github.com/Emurgo/yoroi/wiki).

 ## Table of Contents